Leehyeji789/A2Denovo/README.md

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-## Patent Notice

-**Patent Pending.** The hybrid assembly-alignment approach for *de novo* variant detection described herein is the subject of a pending patent application.

 ## Contact

 For questions or issues, please open a GitHub issue.